emoncms/emoncms/readme.md

 * [Multi-platform using Docker Container](https://github.com/emoncms/emoncms-docker)

-Other (less supported, not tested on latest versions of emoncms)
+Other (less supported, not tested on latest versions of Emoncms)

 * [Shared Linux Hosting](docs/SharedLinuxHostingInstall.md)
 * [Windows](docs/WindowsInstall.md) Emoncms is developed and tested on Linux only and so additional research, steps may be required that are not covered in this guide.